 The ASUS C301SA is the computer giant’s newest Chromebook.
 However, it’s been sort of a “hidden” laptop for some odd reason…

-The device was previously announced, but was never really followed-up on.
+But was never really followed-up on.
 Now, it’s officially listed on ASUS’s website, along with detailed specs on the C301SA’s and features.
 It was available for preorder on sits likes B&H Photo Video and others, but only the price and ETA was listed.

 Now, you can get all the juicy details about this Chromebook.
 It’ll run at $299 along something special that’s never been done before in a Chromebook.
 No, I’m not talking about something lame like the MediaTek chipset over Intel, but rather something awesome.